leostera/caramel/manual/src/getting-started/first-steps.md

          int
 ```

-Caramel has figured out that you are trying to add a float and an integer together
+Caramel has figured out that you are trying to add a float and an integer
-and its telling you that it can't _just do that_.
+together and its telling you that it can't _just do that_.
+We'll have to turn
+our float into an integer, or turn our integer into a float, to be able to add
+them together.

 > **NOTE**: Errors at the moment have the exact same copy and information as
 > errors from the OCaml compiler.
 Over time this will be changed.

 ## Custom Types

 ## Processes and Message Passing

+## A Glimpse into OTP